great-expectations/great_expectations/docs/guides/miscellaneous/how-to-write-a-how-to-guide.md

 **Purpose paragraph**: A single, short paragraph to state the purpose of the guide, and motivate it if necessary.

-- “This guide will help you publish an Data Docs site directly to S3.
+- “This guide will help you publish a Data Docs site directly to S3.
 Publishing a site this way makes reviewing and acting on Validation Results easy in a team, and provides a central location to review Expectations.”

 Sometimes motivation can be a simple statement of purpose: